Customize Your Order For Dietary Lifestyles

 We love burgers and thankfully, it’s still possible to enjoy them without eating meat.
 Hopdoddy makes our own in-house veggie patties that are preferred by many of our vegetarian and vegan guests.
-We also partnered with Beyond Meat because of their high-quality and plant-based patties to deliver you another amazing option for veggie burgers.
 We use a freshly-baked egg bun for many of our burgers, but you can swap this out for a vegan whole wheat bun, lettuce wrap, or gluten-free bun if you fall into the lacto-vegetarian category.
 For our burgers that have other meats (like bacon), we always give you the choice to remove them if you’d like.

-While pescatarian is not vegetarian, we also offer a sushi-grade tuna patty in addition to our Beyond patty.
+While pescatarian is not vegetarian, we also offer a sushi-grade tuna patty in addition to our veggie patty.

 As mentioned above, veganism is a subcategory of vegetarianism.
 Vegan lifestyles don’t involve any animal-based products, such as food with eggs, dairy, and honey.
 As with most other vegetarians, vegans focus on fruits, vegetables, nuts, seeds, and beans for meals.